Uncovering Overfitting in Large Language Model Editing: Analysis on Editing Overfit

 \subsection{Results \& Findings}

-To assess the extent of Editing Overfit in current editing methods, we employ FT, FT-L, MEND, ROME, and MEMIT to edit GPT-J \citep{gpt-j} and GPT-2 XL \citep{radford2019language}.
-We then evaluate the pre- and post-edit performance of these models on the \thebench dataset (details provided in Appendix \ref{baseline} ).
-The results for Recall Tasks and Overfit Tasks are presented in Tables \ref{tab:experimental-results} and \ref{tab:main-expr-effi-para}, respectively.
-Based on these results, we summarize our key findings as follows:
+To assess the extent of Editing Overfit in current methods, we employ FT, FT-L, MEND, ROME, and MEMIT to edit GPT-J \citep{gpt-j}, GPT-2 XL \citep{radford2019language} and Llama-2-7B \citep{touvron2023llama}.
+We evaluate the pre- and post-edit performance of these models on \thebench.
+Results for Recall and Overfit Tasks on GPT-J and GPT-2 XL are shown in Tables \ref{tab:experimental-results} and \ref{tab:main-expr-effi-para}, while results for Llama-2-7B are presented in Appendix \ref{llama}.
+Based on these, we summarize our key findings as follows:

 \textbf{Finding 1: Current editing methods widely lead to severe overfitting.} As shown in Table \ref{tab:experimental-results}, nearly all successfully edited models exhibit significantly higher direct probability (DP) scores across the four overfit tasks compared to the unedited model.
 Notably, the average DP for FT, ROME and MEMIT on most overfit tasks significantly surpasses the correct answer probability (CAP), with elevated EOS values indicating that this issue persists across many edited samples.
 Although FT-L and MEND show better overfitting metrics, their significantly lower paraphrase scores suggest that the edits were unsuccessful (as shown in Table \ref{tab:main-expr-effi-para}), rendering their overfitting scores less meaningful.
 It is crucial to highlight that all editing methods exhibit a very high probability of incorrectly outputting the edit target $o^*$ (high DP score) in the prefix distraction task, with EOS scores also abnormally low.
 This may be attributed to the fact that the Prefix Distraction task explicitly introduces distracting new knowledge $(s,r,o^*)$ prepended to the input.
 These results provide clear evidence supporting that existing editing paradigm is prone to causing overfitting.